• Skip to primary navigation

 • Freeze dough before baking if you like tall, round cookies.

-• These cookies are delicious with added oats, if adding oats, replace ½ Tablespoon of whole wheat flour with 1-2 Tablespoons oats.
+• This single serve chocolate chip cookie is delicious with added oats, if adding oats, replace ½ Tablespoon of whole wheat flour with 1-2 Tablespoons oats.

 FAQ